Who we are...

 We offer a full spectrum of classes!
 Not too sure about clay?
 Start with Clay Play for a first Friday evening of playful learning.
 Eager to get your hands into clay?
 Sign up for our Introduction to Wheel Throwing or Hand Building classes.
 Already have some skill and want to get deeper in?
 Our next step classes are for you.
 Pro Workshops are specialized short classes with visiting artists, for professionals clay workers.

 The Shop at Wheelhouse

-We sell our members' work in our gallery, open Wednesday through Saturday, 12-6pm.
+We sell our members' work in our gallery, open seven days a week from 12-6pm.

 We also host the work of guest artists.

 We're open until 8:30pm on Friday evenings as we often host Clay Play Events and Sip 'n Spin parties.
 Visit the Gallery, get a tour, or enjoy one of our Clay Play activities!
 We also have special sales, open houses, and visiting artist lectures as scheduled.

 Co-Owner and Classroom Manager

 Shari started working with clay at Brattleboro Clayworks around 1997 as a curious renter and went on to become a member of the collective in 2007.
 Since then she has taken on roles of rental coordinator, officer, teacher and more.
 Within the walls of BCI Shari was given the freedom to explore her own voice in clay while sharing tips and tools of the trade with the creative community of clay artists around her.